harufurin/flutter-fundamental-latih1/README.md

 A new Flutter project.
 by: Rudy Ali Ramadhan - 230444040003.

+# Changes
+v0.1: imported a text widget to main.

 ## Getting Started

 This project is a starting point for a Flutter application.